 Dr. Nick Stanger

-Nick works as an assistant professor of environmental education at Huxley College of the Environment at Western Washington University.
+Nick works as an associate professor of environmental education at Huxley College of the Environment at Western Washington University.
 He completed his Doctorate at the University of Victoria in 2014 and was a Social Sciences and Humanities Council Doctoral Fellow.
 The main focus of his doctoral research revolved around the learning that occurs from revisiting significant childhood places (www.transformativeplaces.com), and their lasting effects on our lives.
 His research uses an educationalist lens and participatory techniques to understand environmental sociology, ecological identity, transformative places, and Indigenous responses to climate change.
 He pursues projects that utilize his unique background as an ecologist, conservationist, educator, and knowledge mobilizer, and look for ways to support participants and provide nuance and complexity to pressing issues.
 He aims to understand, mobilize, and help create space for Indigenous communities to tell their stories of resurgence, cultural adaptation, and sovereignty all while helping find pathways, protocol, and critical understandings amongst settler-colonial communities.

 - higher education and sustainability

-- Indigenous education research
+- Indigenous Resurgence

 - childhood and adolescent (trans)formative places